Kukur TiharBy Nepali Patro in Festivals .

 The acts to be performed during Narak Chaturdashi – Kukur Tihar

 Karthik Krishnapaksa’s Chaturdashi, Kukur Tihar date is known as Narak Chaturdashi.
 On this day, there is a traditional scripture law of (अभ्यङ्गस्नान = ritual bath) bathing anointing with oil in the early morning to get rid of hell.
-In the morning, before the light of sun, the body should be bathed after rubbing the body with sesame oil, aromatic substances, sandalwood, etc. This day Goddess Lakshmi is in the sesame and Ganga in the water, thus all the sins are destroyed by this bathing ritual followed by rubbing the body with sesame oil etc as mentioned in the previous line and, the classical statement states one would not need to see or visit hell.
-Before the bathing, prickly chaff flowers (अपामार्ग = Apamarga) leaves should be submerged in water and rotated around the heads.
-Addressing the chaff flowers leaves, saying, the number of rotations I make of you around my head, please take away my sins of the same number.
-The scriptures mention this ritual to be performed reciting the mantra mentioned below.
+In the morning, before the light of the sun, the body should be bathed after rubbing the body with sesame oil, aromatic substances, sandalwood, etc. On this day Goddess Lakshmi is in the sesame and Ganga in the water, thus all the sins are destroyed by this bathing ritual followed by rubbing the body with sesame oil, etc as mentioned in the previous line and, the classical statement states one would not need to see or visit hell.
+Before bathing, prickly chaff flowers (अपामार्ग = Apamarga) leaves should be submerged in water and rotated around the heads.
+Addressing the chaff flower leaves, saying, the number of rotations I make of you around my head, please take away my sins of the same number.
+The scriptures mention this ritual to be performed by reciting the mantra mentioned below.

 हर पापमपामार्ग भ्राम्यमाणः पुनः पुनः।।

-After the ritual bathing, one should bow and give tarpan (यमतर्पण= Yama Tarpan) (satiating with water / sate) to Yamraj with his fourteen names mentioned below.
-The scriptures mention, facing the southern direction, with one’s Janau / janai on the Sabya (Janau worn the correct way) the offering of water mixed with sesame seeds three times to each of the names of Yamaraj will liberate from the sins committed during a year.
+After the ritual bathing, one should bow and give tarpan (यमतर्पण= Yama Tarpan) (satiating with water/sate) to Yamraj with his fourteen names mentioned below.
+The scriptures mention, facing the southern direction, with one’s Janau / Janai on the Sabya (Janau worn the correct way) the offering of water mixed with sesame seeds three times to each of the names of Yamaraj will liberate from the sins committed during a year.

 १. यमाय नमः।